The Royal Charter of William and Mary dated 25 October 1694 established the Royal Hospital for Seamen (latterly known as Greenwich Hospital).

 By the end of the century there were more than 2,000 pensioners living there.

-With changing social conditions, and after more than 20,000 ex seamen had passed through the Hospitals care, the last Pensioner left in 1869.
+With changing social conditions, and after more than 20,000 ex- seamen had passed through the Hospitals care, the last Pensioner left in 1869.
 The Hospital then devoted its resources to paying pensions and educating children.
 It still pays charitable annuities today and provides sheltered housing for eligible elderly seafarers and substantial grants to naval charities.

-At present the main beneficiary is the Royal Hospital School which was founded in Greenwich in 1712 and moved to Holbrook, near Ipswich, in 1933.
+The Royal Hospital School which was founded in Greenwich in 1712 and moved to Holbrook, near Ipswich, in 1933.

 The Royal Naval College used the Hospitals original buildings at Greenwich from 1873 until July 1998.
 The Hospital then gave a 150-year lease to the Greenwich Foundation for the Old Royal Naval College, a charity established to take responsibility for preserving, finding new uses for, and encouraging public access to the Royal Hospital site.
 The buildings once used by the Royal Hospital School in Greenwich were taken over by the National Maritime Museum in 1934.